Francis Vernon: Works

-Vernon's Journal, which was begun at Spalatro and finished at Ispahan, was found among the papers of Robert Hooke.
+Vernon's Journal, which was begun at Spalatro (Split) and finished at Isfahan, was found among the papers of Robert Hooke.
 It contains notes and many inscriptions.
 A letter to Oldenburg, dated 10 January 1675, was printed in the Philosophical Transactions of 1676 as Observations made during Travels from Venice through Dalmatia … to Smyrna.
 It was translated into French by Jacob Spon, who incorporated it in his Réponses à la Critique publiée par M. Guillet, 1679.
 It contained the first description of Athens by an English visitor.
 In particular Vernon reported on the Parthenon, some years before the damage caused by Francesco Morosini's bombardment.
 Combined with notes of Jacques Carrey, the observations of Vernon were used by William Bell Dinsmoor in his Parthenon reconstruction, in relation to the south frieze.

 A Latin poem entitled Oxonium Poema, published in 1667, under the initials "F. V. ex æde Christi", has been identified as by Vernon.
 It is a description of Oxford and its environs.